Miracle cars scam: Expansion

-Investigation & Trial
+Investigation and trial

-Higginsville police chief Cindy Schroer heard about the large number of Miracle Cars being sold in her town, and was very suspicious.
+Higginsville, Missouri police chief Cindy Schroer heard about the large number of miracle cars being sold in her town and became suspicious.
 Eventually, at the end of 2000, she wrote an incident report and sent it to Missouri's attorney general.
 The report eventually wound up in the office of Todd Graves, the U.S. Attorney for Missouri's Western District.
-In turn, he turned the case over to one of his assistants, Dan Stewart.
+He turned the case over to one of his assistants, Dan Stewart.

 An investigation was immediately launched, headed by U.S. Postal Inspector Steve Hamilton and IRS fraud expert Gary Marshall.
 Over the next two years, Hamilton and Marshall painstakingly followed the money trail.
-Initially thinking that the "National Finders" were the ringleaders, they contacted all three of them.
+Initially thinking that the "National Finders" were the ringleaders, they contacted all three.
 The FBI tapped phones, monitoring conversations with Baker and Conway, who continued to sell cars even after being warned that the scheme may have been illegal.
-Eventually, Hamilton and Marshall discovered that Gomez, Nichols, Baker and Conway had fleeced their customers of $21.1 million, $8.6 million went toward refunds.
+Eventually, Hamilton and Marshall discovered that Gomez, Nichols, Baker, and Conway had fleeced their customers out of $21.1 million, and $8.6 million went toward refunds.

-On May 8, 2002, a Kansas City grand jury indicted Gomez, Nichols and Baker on 23 counts each for interstate fraud and money laundering.
+On May 8, 2002, a Kansas City grand jury indicted Gomez, Nichols, and Baker on 23 counts each for interstate fraud and money laundering.
 Gomez was arrested on June 10, 2002 at a casino owned by Flynt.
 Nichols surrendered to authorities on July 20 at his attorney's office.
 Baker and Conway later self-surrendered to the FBI, and Conway was later added to the indictment.

-On May 2, 2003, Conway pleaded guilty to felony tax evasion before U.S. District Court Judge Nanette K. Laughrey; she hadn't paid taxes on the finder's fees earned in 2000.
+On May 2, 2003, Conway pleaded guilty to felony tax evasion before U.S. District Court Judge Nanette Kay Laughrey; she had not paid taxes on the finder's fees earned in 2000.
 In return, she agreed to testify against Nichols and Gomez.
 She was sentenced to 14 months in federal prison and ordered to pay $4.9 million in restitution.
 On May 15, Baker pleaded guilty to two counts of interstate fraud before Laughrey in return for her testimony against Nichols and Gomez.
 She was sentenced to five years in prison and ordered to pay $12.5 million in restitution.
 Gomez and Nichols pleaded not guilty and took their chances with a trial in Kansas City, even though they risked spending the rest of their lives in prison if convicted (the charges carried a maximum sentence of 460 years in prison).